BNSC1/android-notes/README.md

 - `commit()` writes the changes synchronously to the disk, blocking the calling thread until the write operation has completed.
 Means it can cause delay to UI thread.
 - `apply()` writes the changes asynchronously to the disk, without blocking the calling thread.
 Means that the apply operation is a non-blocking operation and does not cause any delay in the UI thread.
 The changes made with `apply()` are also guaranteed to be eventually persisted to disk, even if the app is killed before the operation is completed.

+9-patch image: a special type of image file format in Android that allows you to define how the image should be stretched or tiled when displayed in different screen sizes or resolutions.
+A nine-patch image consists of a regular Bitmap with an additional 1-pixel border around it, which defines how the image should be stretched or tiled.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.